 Current FedSmith.com authors are listed below.
 Click on an author’s name to view his/her articles and biographical information.
 To learn more about how you can submit articles to FedSmith.com, visit our prospective authors page.

 Jeff Neal is a senior vice president for ICF and founder of the blog, ChiefHRO.com.
 He has 33 years in federal service, including serving as Chief Human Capital Officer for the Department of Homeland Security and Chief Human Resources Officer for the Defense Logistics Agency.
 Jeff is also a Fellow and Director at the National Academy of Public Administration and a Partnership for Public Service SAGE.

 John Grobe is President of Federal Career Experts, a consulting firm that specializes in federal retirement and career transition issues.
 He is also affiliated with TSP Safety Net.
 John retired from federal service after 25 years of progressively more responsible human resources positions.
 He is the author of Understanding the Federal Retirement Systems and Career Transition: A Guide for Federal Employees, both published by the Federal Management Institute.
 Federal Career Experts provides pre-retirement seminars for a wide variety of federal agencies.

-Michael Wald is an independent economics analyst and writer based in the Atlanta area.
-He specializes in topics related to business, labor, and human resources.
+Michael Wald is a public affairs consultant and writer based in the Atlanta area.
+He specializes in topics related to government and labor issues.
 Prior to his retirement from the U.S. Department of Labor, he served as the agency’s Southeast Regional Director of Public Affairs and Southeast Regional Economist.